stonemjs/docs/src/docs/essentials/configuration.md

    - `enviroments.development.js` on staging
    - `enviroments.production.js` in prod

-Your frontend will behave accordingly — without touching your code or rebuilding.
+Your frontend will behave accordingly, without touching your code or rebuilding.

 ::: tip
-Stone.js works seamlessly in FaaS environments like Lambda — you can define your variables in the function settings and access them via the `Env` module just like local `.env` files.
+Stone.js works seamlessly in FaaS environments like Lambda, you can define your variables in the function settings and access them via the `Env` module just like local `.env` files.
 :::

 ## Using the `Env` API

 The `Env` module provides a rich set of utilities to retrieve and validate environment variables.
-However — **you should never call `Env` utilities directly inside your application logic.**
+However, **you should never call `Env` utilities directly inside your application logic.**

 ```mermaid
 %%{init: {"theme": "base", "themeVariables": {